Eadgyth/Programming-Editor/README.md

 <img src="Screenshots/SimpleEditorView.png" width="400"/>
 <p>
 REQUIREMENTS FOR TESTING AND COMPILATION<br>
 Running the program requires JAVA 8 (JRE 8).
-Modifications to use Java 9 have yet to be done.
+Modification to use Java 9 is the next task.
 <p>
 The program must be found in the same folder as the two .properties files and the Resources folder, just like found in the 'EadgythProgram' folder in this repository.<p>